Dystrophin

-Dystrophin is coded for by the DMD gene – the largest known human gene, covering 2.4 megabases (0.08% of the human genome) at locus Xp21.
+Dystrophin is coded for by the DMD gene – the third largest known human gene, covering 2.24 megabases (0.08% of the human genome) at locus Xp21.
 The primary transcript in muscle measures about 2,100 kilobases and takes 16 hours to transcribe; the mature mRNA measures 14.0 kilobases.
 The 79-exon muscle transcript codes for a protein of 3685 amino acid residues.

 Spontaneous or inherited mutations in the dystrophin gene can cause different forms of muscular dystrophy, a disease characterized by progressive muscular wasting.
 The most common of these disorders caused by genetic defects in dystrophin is Duchenne muscular dystrophy.

 Function

 Dystrophin is a protein located between the sarcolemma and the outermost layer of myofilaments in the muscle fiber (myofiber).
 It is a cohesive protein, linking actin filaments to other support proteins that reside on the inside surface of each muscle fiber's plasma membrane (sarcolemma).
 These support proteins on the inside surface of the sarcolemma in turn links to two other consecutive proteins for a total of three linking proteins.
 The final linking protein is attached to the fibrous endomysium of the entire muscle fiber.
 Dystrophin supports muscle fiber strength, and the absence of dystrophin reduces muscle stiffness, increases sarcolemmal deformability, and compromises the mechanical stability of costameres and their connections to nearby myofibrils.
 This has been shown in recent studies where biomechanical properties of the sarcolemma and its links through costameres to the contractile apparatus were measured, and helps to prevent muscle fiber injury.
 Movement of thin filaments (actin) creates a pulling force on the extracellular connective tissue that eventually becomes the tendon of the muscle.
 The dystrophin associated protein complex also helps scaffold various signalling and channel proteins, implicating the DAPC in regulation of signalling processes.